 “An evaluation alone can change someone’s life,” Wardin says.
 “The recommendations can help an individual put the pieces of her life together.”

-Wardin began the competitive ACHS neuropsychology practicum with extensive prior training through the Adler School—conducting inpatient diagnostic assessment at Madden Mental Health Center; outpatient therapy with children and adolescents at Will County Behavioral Health; and in- and outpatient neuropsychological evaluation with the University of Illinois at Chicago’s Department of Neurology and Rehabilitation.
+Wardin began the competitive ACHS neuropsychology practicum with extensive prior training through the Adler University—conducting inpatient diagnostic assessment at Madden Mental Health Center; outpatient therapy with children and adolescents at Will County Behavioral Health; and in- and outpatient neuropsychological evaluation with the University of Illinois at Chicago’s Department of Neurology and Rehabilitation.

 The evaluation process

 At ACHS, after a telephone intake with each prospective client, Wardin consults with Whiteside or Linda Rice, Ph.D., ABPP/CN, Assistant Professor in Chicago’s Psy.D. program, on information gathered to date and recommended assessments.
 The client comes to ACHS for a day of evaluation that commonly includes assessments of verbal processing, reading, spelling, math, memory, and other cognitive functions.

 “We explain to the client that they’re like school tests—a lot of memory tasking, how well they can learn,” Whiteside said.
 “People hear ‘neuro’ and think of brain scans and imaging, which is not the case in outpatient evaluation.”